Is #13ReasonsWhy Dangerous For Suicidal Teens?

 As the outlet revealed, suicide is the third leading causing of death among Americans between the ages of 10 and 24 and open conversations about the topic are healthy.
 However, some mental health experts fear 13 Reasons Why will pose health risks for certain people, including those with suicidal thoughts.

 According to the report, many fear “suicide contagion,” which occurs when one is exposed to suicide through a family member, group of friends, or through the media and suffers from an increase in suicidal behaviors.
-As a 2013 report by the Canadian Medical Association Journal explained, a study among 12- to 13-year-olds revealed that those exposed to a classmate’s suicide were five times more likely to have suicidal thoughts.
+As a 2013 report by the Canadian Medical Association Journal explained, a study among 12- to 13-year-old youth revealed that those exposed to a classmate’s suicide were five times more likely to have suicidal thoughts.

 The idea of “suicide contagion” is one of the leading concerns of mental health experts in regard to 13 Reasons Why.